qfpl/initial-final/blog/posts/backpack-for-initial-and-final-encodings.md

   add :: repr -> repr -> repr
 ```

-Our interpreters will lbe instances of this typeclass.
+Our interpreters will be instances of this typeclass.

 The evaluator is straighforward:
 ```haskell